 Soar to Savings provides tips for saving and describes the impact of individual saving on the overall economy.
-As a result of this course, users will have a better understanding of opportunity cost, interest, down payments, and financial investment.
+As a result of this module, students will have a better understanding of opportunity cost, interest, down payments, and financial investment.

 - Identify key reasons to save.

 - Recognize opportunity costs to both saving and spending.

 - Recognize the power of compound interest for increasing savings balances over time.

 - Use the Rule of 72 to calculate compound interest.

 - Recognize that interest rates create incentives for lenders and borrowers.

 - Explain the role of financial intermediaries and financial markets.

 - Explain the difference between stocks and bonds.